Gravitational binding energy: Binding energy of neutron stars

+where $\Delta m$ is the mass defect due to the binding energy, M is the star's observed gravitational mass, and R its radius.
+For a typical neutron star with M = 1.4 M_{☉} and R = 12 km, this gives a binding energy of roughly 15% of the gravitational mass.

 Non-uniform spheres

 Planets and stars have radial density gradients from their lower density surfaces to their much denser compressed cores.
 Degenerate matter objects (white dwarfs; neutron star pulsars) have radial density gradients plus relativistic corrections.